inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Flowsheet data from 7001026 is valid for 75 minutes.
 A patient is classified as 'on an epidural' for ?12 hours following data entry in the flowsheet.

 If a patient is 'on epidural' they are required to have a motor block assessment documented for at least ?12 hours following any data entered into flowsheet 7001026.: 2 hourly during the day shift (08:00-19:59), and 4 hourly during the night shift (20:00-07:59) ?unless red flag or worsening bromage score....
+Define!

 30415249 Motor block assessment left leg
 30415250 Motor block assessment right leg

-Most recent Motor block assessment is valid.
-If two measurements at the same time, choose higher number.

 ## CLASSIFICATION
 The epidural data on the front tile is a real time view of (a) the number of patients who are currently on an epidural shown as a number (at each refresh looks back and collect all the current epidural flowsheets), (b) the average time between motor block assessments.